alex7c4/databricks_prefect_pipelines/README.md

 6) Deploy two existing flows _(also will be done by CI)_:
     ```shell
     docker exec -it databricks_pipelines-cli-1 bash -c "python3 one.py && python3 two.py"
+    # or manually:
+    docker exec -it databricks_pipelines-cli-1 bash
     ```

 Now you should be able to trigger Databricks jobs from Prefect Cloud UI.